srinidhi697/Healthcare_Eligibility_Pipeline/README.md

 └── README.md                 # Project documentation

-To run the pipeline
+To Run the Pipeline

-Make sure Python 3 and pandas are installed.
+Make sure Python 3 and the pandas library are installed.

 Place the partner input files (acme.txt, bettercare.csv) in the project directory.

-Run the pipeline using the command below: python output.py
+Run the pipeline using the command below:

+python output.py

 The pipeline will generate a unified output file named Merged_data_output.csv.

 Adding a New Partner

-Add a new entry in PARTNER_CONFIG inside config.py
+Add a new entry to PARTNER_CONFIG inside config.py.

-Define:
+Define the following for the new partner:

 File delimiter

 Column mappings

 Date format

 Partner code

-Place the new input file in the project directory
+Place the new input file in the project directory.

-Call process_file() with the new partner key
+Call process_file() with the new partner key.

-No changes to transformation or orchestration code are required.
+No changes to the transformation or orchestration code are required.

+Or make